Creating a Sense of Project Urgency

 Here’s an example.
 I worked in a firm that engaged a large off-shore team that performed most of the development and QA work on the company’s projects.
 The assumption was that the work was going along just fine and that there weren’t any issues.
 Everyone concluded that if there were issues, these would be brought to the attention of the development manager for him to get resolved.

 There were certain checkpoints along the way that would raise any red flags if necessary.
 The development manager and his team were just too busy to confirm that these checkpoints had been verified.
 They reasoned to themselves that they would get around to it later just before the project went live.
-They didn’t have the sense of urgency that was needed to check things out right then and there before the project moved forward.
+They didn’t have the sense of urgency that was needed to check things out right then and there before the project moved forward despite these milestones being clear on the project schedule.

 The week before deployment would inevitably come around.
 All the last minute scurrying and activity around a project would get underway.
-All the tasks you learned that needed to be done as a project management PMP needed to be accomplished.
 This included the development manager and his team doing the verifications that should have been done a number of weeks prior.
 Well, they were shocked to see that they team went down the wrong path from a long-term architectural standpoint.
 It wasn’t the team’s fault.
 They were doing the best they could with the direction they had received.

 The sense of urgency was missing from the development manager and his team.
 This problem could have been averted if it had been discovered a number of weeks previously when they should have been reviewing the code.
 They put it off to the last minute and now they are paying the price.